The process of buying property in Cyprus

 In the first quarter of 2025, foreigners accounted for about 43% of all transactions in the market, demonstrating stable interest in Cypriot real estate as an investment asset.

-4.2.
-Average prices and dynamics
+2. Average prices and trends

-• The average cost of apartments in Limassol is €4,200 per m², in Paphos — €2,900, and in Larnaca — €2,600.
+• The average price of apartments in Limassol is €4,200 per m², in Paphos €2,900, and in Larnaca €2,600.

 • Prices have risen by an average of 9–11% over the past two years, especially in the new projects segment.